davidbinyamin/CabinetCooling/README.md

 # CabinetCooling
-cool a media cabinet with arduino and pc case fans
+cooling a media cabinet with arduino and pc case fans